Motril

 Useful information about Motril

 Motril is a town in Andalusia and its port is a popular getaway to North Africa.
-You will find basic facilities and services in the city, like gas stations, supermarkets and stores.
+You will find basic facilities and services in the city, such as gas stations, supermarkets and stores.
 As for medical services, the town has one hospital, some pharmacies and clinics.

 Regarding accommodation, there are various options, from luxury holiday resorts to budget-friendly hotels.
 Additionally, there are camping grounds for camping lovers.